Apply for a Mechanical Services - Medical Gas licence

 The QBCC licence type you require is determined by the type of work you need to perform.
 All mechanical services – medical gas work requires a licence.

 We offer four types of licence to cover different roles and responsibilities in the building industry.
-You can choose the licence type that suits you.
 You must ensure that you only carry out building work covered by your licence type.

 |Be a nominee